kanbanyte/sepb/assessments/test_plan.md

 	* The position of the chip and case to pick up or the best tray movement is calculated from the detections made by the AI models.

 The following features in the robot system are tested:
-* The cobot moves to pick up all available items and transfers them to a tray.
+* The cobot moves to pick up items from valid positions and transfer them to the tray.
 * The cobot moves the trays from and to the human operator.

 The following features of the integrated system are tested: